dkhalanskyjb/journal/JOURNAL.md

 The parser engine that I have currently is based on deterministic stack machines, but maybe it would be more convenient to emulate an NFA instead.
 The change is not very intrusive.

+Have been staring at the *specific* numbers behind usage patterns, like "months are mentioned in 80%+ of all patterns" and
+"AM markers are only in 4%- of all patterns, whereas hours-of-am/pm are in about 5% of all patterns".
+Right now I want to analyze this the other way, "what is the set of patterns we should support to achieve at least N%", because looking at it like this, we could get an impression that we can just cut AM/PM for now, as well as everything else that is not all that popular, but different patterns use *different* rare directives, so it may well turn out that, by removing everything that's rare, we're actually removing the ability to write 50% of all the patterns.

+Sounds a bit tough though to analyze this properly.
+Would need to try to minimize the number of directives somehow, instead of just greedily traversing the pattern list.

+Managed to get fairly close, won't spend any more time on this.

+...
+Or so I thought.
+Also taking into account which directives are easy to implement if we already decided that some other ones should be implemented turned out to affect the results significantly.

+Discovery of the day!

+For 90% of cases, it is enough to support:
+* Years, month numbers, and days;
+* Hours-of-day, minutes, seconds, and fractions of seconds;
+* Short and long localized month names;
+* Hours-of-am/pm, am/pm;
+* Offsets of the form +HHMM;
+* Short names of weekdays.